 In addition to affecting the receptors and enzymes within the endocannabinoid system, CBD has been shown to interact with opioid, dopamine, and serotonin receptors.
-While there is a dearth of research on how exactly each of these interactions affect the human body, there is a growing body of evidence showing CBD’s ability to regulate pain, dampen drug cravings and withdrawal symptoms, and decrease depression and anxiety – all of which are regulated by these receptors.
+While there is a paucity of research on how exactly each of these interactions affect the human body, there is a growing body of evidence showing CBD’s ability to regulate pain, dampen drug cravings and withdrawal symptoms, and decrease depression and anxiety – all of which are regulated by these receptors.

 Yeah, but does it actually work?

 The therapeutic effects of CBD are varied and numerous, each backed by different levels of evidence – from anecdotal stories to extensive research and clinical trials.
-While cannabis has been used as a painkiller as far back as 2900 BC, perhaps one of its best-known modern uses is as an anti-seizure medicine, especially effective in the treatment of childhood epilepsy.
+While cannabis has been used as a painkiller as far back as 2900 BC, perhaps one of its most familiar modern uses is as an anti-seizure medicine, especially effective in the treatment of childhood epilepsy.